use-ink/ink-docs/docs/cargo-contract/overview.md

 The tool has a number of handy capabilities:

-TODO update the following to 0.8.0
 ```
-cargo-contract 0.7.0
+cargo-contract 0.8.0
-Utilities to develop Wasm smart contracts
+Utilities to develop Wasm smart contracts.

 USAGE:
     cargo contract <SUBCOMMAND>

 OPTIONS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 SUBCOMMANDS:
     new                  Setup and create a new smart contract project
-	build            	Compiles the smart contract
+    build                Compiles the contract, generates metadata, bundles both together in a '.contract' file
-	generate-metadata	Generate contract metadata artifacts
+    check                Check that the code builds as Wasm; does not output any build artifact to the top level `target/` directory
     test                 Test the smart contract off-chain
     deploy               Upload the smart contract code to the chain
     instantiate          Instantiate a deployed smart contract
-	call             	Arguments required for creating and sending
-                        an extrinsic to a substrate node
+    help                 Prints this message or the help of the given subcommand(s)
 ```

 ## Installation